 Significant differentiators between Acumatica and Dynamics GP

 True cloud: “True cloud” means all functionality is accessible through the internet using a standard browser without the need for additional software installation on the user’s device or additional software licensing.
 Acumatica can be deployed on-premises or in the cloud without additional equipment or software.
 Dynamics GP is a traditional client-server product and was NOT built for the cloud.
 GP can be HOSTED on a remote server but is not a true cloud ERP product.
-Currently, the only true cloud option for GP users today is to give up GP and reimplement with Microsoft Dynamics NAV (now called Dynamics 365 Business Central).
+Currently, the only true cloud option offered by Microsoft for GP users today is to give up GP entirely and reimplement (at significant expense) with Dynamics 365 Business Central (formerly Dynamics NAV).

 Customizations using industry standard tools: Acumatica is highly configurable and is built using industry-standard C# and .NET.
 Dynamics GP offers limited customizability and uses a proprietary development language, making customizations more difficult and expensive.

-Multiple deployment options (cloud, on premise, hybrid): Technically, both products support cloud, on premise, and hybrid configurations.
+Multiple deployment options (cloud, on-premises, hybrid): Technically, both products support cloud, on-premises, and hybrid configurations.
 However, Acumatica supports all three deployment options natively using a web browser to access the system.
 Dynamics GP, on the other hand, requires SharePoint as a front-end to enable a cloud configuration.
 In addition, SharePoint requires user licensing, increasing TCO.